 - Paid time off (PTO)

-Building an employee benefit plan takes careful consideration of your business goals, budget, industry, workforce size, legal requirements, and more.
-Determining these elements and planning an employee benefit plan around them can be a long and meticulous process.
-Your benefit plan(s) need to meet both the needs of your employees and your business.
+Building an employee benefit plan depends on your business goals, budget, industry, workforce size, legal requirements and more.
+Determining these elements and planning an employee benefit plan around them can be long and meticulous.
+Your benefit plan(s) need to meet the needs of your employees and your business.

-It can be useful to build a list of benefits to meet all employee, business, and legal requirements, then determine the total cost of the list.
-Once the total cost is determined, it can be compared to the benefit plan's budget and be revised as needed.
+Build a list of benefits to meet all employee, business and legal requirements, then determine the total cost of the list, compare it to the benefit plan's budget and revise it as needed.

-If you'd like professional assistance when building your employee benefit plan, contact us.
+Contact us for professional assistance when building your employee benefit plan.